justin-lee-repo/100-days-of-code/Notes/Day 1.md

 - Terminal
 - Code Editor - Visual Code
-  -IDEs - Pycharm or spyder
+  - IDEs - Pycharm or spyder
 - Notebooks - Jupiter Notebooks
-  -repl.it - This allows us to write Python w/o downloading all the tools above, just an all-in-one -glot.io - Open sourced free that works the same
+  - repl.it - This allows us to write Python w/o downloading all the tools above, just an all-in-one
+  - glot.io - Open sourced free that works the same

 ### Our first Python Program